 One of Oscar Wilde's greatest masterpieces

-Sir Robert Chiltern is on a quest to rise through the ranks of the British Government.
-With his unparalleled sense of ambition all seems to be in hand and his assention a given until Mrs Cheveley arrives with some rather damning information.
+Sir Robert Chiltern is on a quest to rise through the ranks of the British Government with his unparalleled sense of ambition.
+All seems to be in hand and his success a sure thing until the machiavellian Mrs Cheveley arrives with some rather distressing information.
 In this fast-paced comedy, Wilde brings political satire into the heart of the English home.

-Set over the course of 24 hours An Ideal Husband is filled to the brim with blackmail, dishonour and betrayal.
-Along with The Importance of Being Earnest, An Ideal Husband is one of Wilde's most produced works and is considered one of his great masterpieces.
+Set over the course of one day, An Ideal Husband is filled to the brim with blackmail, dishonour and betrayal.
+Along with The Importance of Being Earnest, it is one of Wilde's most produced works and is considered one of his great masterpieces.